WordPress/gutenberg/packages/block-editor/README.md

- bodyPlaceholder                        string        Empty post placeholder titlePlaceholder                       string        Empty title placeholder codeEditingEnabled                     string        Whether or not the user can switch to the code editor **experimentalCanUserUseUnfilteredHTML string        Whether the user should be able to use unfiltered HTML or the HTML should be filtered e.g., to remove elements considered insecure like iframes.
+ bodyPlaceholder                        string        Empty post placeholder titlePlaceholder                       string        Empty title placeholder codeEditingEnabled                     string        Whether or not the user can switch to the code editor showInserterHelpPanel                  boolean       Whether or not the inserter help panel is shown **experimentalCanUserUseUnfilteredHTML string        Whether the user should be able to use unfiltered HTML or the HTML should be filtered e.g., to remove elements considered insecure like iframes.
  **experimentalEnableLegacyWidgetBlock  boolean       Whether the user has enabled the Legacy Widget Block
  \_\_experimentalEnableMenuBlock          boolean       Whether the user has enabled the Menu Block